 Winter covers the peaks in snow, creating opportunities for snowshoeing and cross-country skiing.
 If you visit in spring, the lower elevations bloom with wildflowers, making for an incredibly scenic drive or hike.

-Great Basin National Park is in eastern Nevada, near the Utah border.
-The closest major airport is Salt Lake City International Airport (SLC), approximately 234 miles away.
+Great Basin National Park is located in eastern Nevada, near the Utah border.
+The closest major airport is Salt Lake City International Airport (SLC), about 234 miles away.
+From there, renting a car and driving south on I-15 and then west on US-50 will bring you to Baker, the small town at the park’s entrance.

-The closest town to Great Basin National Park is Baker, Nevada, just a few miles from the park entrance.
-Baker is a small community with limited amenities, including a few lodging options, restaurants, and a visitor center.
-For more extensive services, the nearest city is Ely, Nevada, about 68 miles away, where visitors can find additional accommodations, restaurants, and grocery stores.
+The nearest town is Baker, Nevada, just a few miles from the entrance.
+Baker has basic amenities, including lodging, restaurants, and the visitor center.
+For more extensive services, Ely, Nevada, is about 68 miles away and provides additional accommodations, dining options, and grocery stores.

 FAQs